DOCUMENTS YOU’LL NEED TO

 You may need to provide a Police background check.
 This will require you go to your local Police Dept and request

 one be done on you.
 They may charge you for it.
 Why?
 Many owners renting their homes out don't have the resources, and/or want a snapshot of any criminal history up front.

 Many websites that tout renting seem to leave this very important part off.
 Perhaps because it's such a touchy subject.
 In our opinion, if you have a criminal record it's getting increasingly harder to rent a home.
 Not impossible though.
 In short, prepare to disclose everything and have ALL supporting documents.

 Finally, bring your checkbook when applying for apartments or out with us house hunting.
 You may have to pay an application fee (EX $100 ) and / or a fee to a Condo or Homeowners association. ( EX $500 ) Not our rules.
 Once you get out there and start looking you will see for yourself.
 We simply would rather have you prepared for most situations.

 A good example of move-in costs are:

-First month $1,500 + Last month $1,500 + $100 Application with association + Association may require security deposit of $500 which are to be paid by tenant .
-Plus you will be required to pay Landlord's security deposit $1,500.
+First month rent $1,500 + Last months rent $1,500 + $100 Application fee with the association.
+Now the Association may require a security deposit of $500, which are to be paid by the tenant .
+Plus, you will be required to pay the Landlord's security deposit $1,500.

 So you should have around $5,100 and documents discussed above to rent a place that cost $1,500 / month.

-We will require all documents above and the application below completely filled out, then emailed to info@americanparadise properties.com prior to touring homes.
+We will require all documents above and the application above completely filled out, then emailed to email@example.com prior to touring homes.
 We will then contact you to discuss your options.
 In this way, we best prepare you to take a home off the market immediately should we find something you like.
 You will be prepared to WIN before we see the first house.